Frank5547/Dog-Breed-Classifier-with-Shiny-App-Deployment/README.md

 # Dog-Breed-Classifier-with-Shiny-App-Deployment
-Background Code behind my deployed R Shiny app located at https://thalamus.shinyapps.io/Dog_Classifier_Deployment/ containing a dog breed classifier built using transfer learning in PyTorch .
+Background Code behind my deployed R Shiny app located at https://thalamus.shinyapps.io/Dog_Classifier_Deployment/ containing a dog breed classifier built using transfer learning in PyTorch.
+This model yielded a classification accuracy of 83% in the test set.

+The functioning of the app is very straighforward.
+Simply upload an image with a dog and click the button to get the top 3 most likley breeds.
 A couple examples of how this app works can be seen below:

 ![German Sheppard](Dog_Breed_Class_ex_gs.png)
 ![Mastiff](Dog_Breed_Class_ex_m.png)